wangerekaharun/StreamUICustomization/README.md

     )
 ```

-In the code above, you provide your custom colors for the various params defined in this class.
+In the code above, you provide your custom colors for the various properties defined in this class.
 This will aply to your whole app.
 You can always change this values.
 Additionaly, you can still re-use the default ones by using the `Stream.defaultColors()`.
-This retruns an isntance which contains the Stream color pallete.
+This returns an instance which contains the Stream color palette.

 ## Adding Custom Shapes